What is galactorrhea?

 How to investigate galactorrhea?

--During the physical examination, breast is checked for any lump or nodule and gently squeezing the nipple to reproduce the discharge.
+-During the physical examination, the breast is checked for any lump or nodule and gently squeezing the nipple to reproduce the discharge.

 -The discharge from the nipple is analyzed to see if there is a presence of blood in the fluid.